drvdputt/RADAGAST/README.md

 ## Integration in SKIRT
 There currently exists a branch in my fork of SKIRT which supports gas and makes use of RADAGAST.
-It is not up to data with the current master branch of SKIRT, because some unrelated features have created a few conflicts.
-The reader interested in how this RADAGAST is used in practice, can examine this development branch: https://github.com/drvdputt/SKIRT9/tree/gas-dev
+It is currently not up to data with the master branch of SKIRT, because some new features have introduces a few conflicts.
+The reader interested in how RADAGAST is used in practice, can examine this development branch: https://github.com/drvdputt/SKIRT9/tree/gas-dev